Maaaadscientist/zz2l2nu/data/README.md

 ## InstrMetReweighting

 * `lineshape_mass_201*.root` <br />
   Mass lineshapes computed from dilepton data with pTmiss < 125 GeV.
 Used in the CR to give a mass to the photon.
-Obtained from code in `WeightsAndDatadriven/InstrMET`.
+Obtained from `compute_mass_lineshape.py`.
 * `weight_nvtx_201*.root` <br />
   2D weights in number of vertices vs boson pT (in bins of pT threshold), computed from dilepton and photon data with pTmiss < 125 GeV.
 Used to reweight the data in the photon CR.
-Obtained from code in `WeightsAndDatadriven/InstrMET`.
+Obtained from `compute_instrMET_weights.py`.
 * `weight_pt_201*.root` <br />
   Weights in number of vertices vs boson pT (in bins of pT threshold), computed from dilepton and photon data with pTmiss < 125 GeV on top of nvtx weights.
 Used to reweight the data in the photon CR.
-Obtained from code in `WeightsAndDatadriven/InstrMET`.
+Obtained from `compute_instrMET_weights.py`.
 * `meanWeights_201*.root` <br />
   Mean weights per bin in mT, to be used with the statistical analysis.
 Computed from the code in `WeightsAndDatadriven/InstrMET/meanWeights`.